Investors ready for U.S. earnings as inflation worries run high - NewsBreak

 Earnings growth for all of 2021 is estimated at about 50% compared with 8.6% for 2022, while the forward price-to-earnings ratio for the S&P 500 was last at 21.7, compared with its long-term average of 15.5, according to Refinitiv DataStream.

-JPMorgan Chase (JPM.N) is due to report Friday and will kick off the reporting period along with Citigroup (C.N) and Wells Fargo .
+JPMorgan Chase is due to report Friday and will kick off the reporting period along with Citigroup and Wells Fargo.

 Heading into earnings season, bank shares have rallied with U.S. Treasury yields as focus has turned to rate hike expectations.

-Both the S&P 500 bank index (.SPXBK) and financial index (.SPSY) hit record highs last week.
-Minutes released last week from the Fed's December meeting showed some policymakers want to tighten policy even faster. read more
+Both the S&P 500 bank index and financial index hit record highs last week.
+Minutes released last week from the Fed’s December meeting showed some policymakers want to tighten policy even faster.

 With inflation among their top worries, investors will also watch for signs supply chain bottlenecks may be easing.
 U.S. economic reports have offered some hope on that front.